How to Train Your Dog to Walk on a Leash

 Get a Clue: Give a Cue!

 Cues are always a good idea.
 Introduce your puppy to a sound cue that means “food is coming.”
 Some people like to click and treat, some people use a word like “Yes,” and some people cluck their tongue.
 Whichever you use, the method is the same.
 In a quiet, distraction free area, with the puppy on a leash and collar, make the sound.
 The second your puppy turns toward you and/or looks at you, reward him with a treat.
 After a few repetitions, you’ll notice your puppy not only looking at you, but also coming over to you for the treat.
 This will allow your pup to respond to you all of the time as well, not just when it is time for walks.
+You need to speak firmly and clearly, so visiting a long island integrative medicine center wouldn’t be such a bad idea to help you give commands to your new puppy.

 Coming When Called is Half the Battle